Solo Cruising: Tips for Traveling Alone on Your Next Cruise

 Book an Europe Cruise departing from Barcelona to get your feet wet with Solo Vacations.

-If you're trying to decide where to stay, hostels foster a social environment that's ideal for making travel buddies.
-If you want to be able to take a break, some hostels have private rooms available, offering solo travelers a nice compromise of privacy and a social life.
 Standard hotels are ideal for those looking for solitude and a private escape, but it may be a challenge to make friends, especially if the hotel caters to romantic getaways or families with young children.
 And while relaxing at an overwater bungalow in the Maldives sounds idyllic, I'd probably save that seaside getaway for when I'm traveling with a partner.

 Why A Cruise Is An Ideal Solo Vacation

-A cruise offers a great balance of relaxation and adventure for solo travelers.
-It's a trip where you're bound to make interesting friends from all around the world while enjoying the freedom of movement that only solo travel brings.
-You can enjoy a multi-city trip with the freedom of not having to worry about the logistics of finding accommodation, transportation and delicious meals.
+You can get away on a weekend excursion or enjoy a multi-city trip with the freedom of not having to worry about the logistics of finding accommodation, transportation and delicious meals.
 Then you can recapture your solitude whenever it suits you and enjoy the destinations, activities and amenities that the cruise offers on your own schedule.
 Here are some of the best perks of a solo cruise.

 Company (Only) When You Want It

-Onboard a cruise, there are dozens of activities to keep you busy.
-Plus, you're bound to meet people as you try your hand at adventure activities like fencing, archery, ziplining, catching a wave on the FlowRider*, racing around on bumper cars, rock climbing and sliding down the best water attractions at sea.
+On board a cruise, there are dozens of activities to keep you busy.
+Plus, you're bound to meet people as you try your hand at adventure activities like fencing, archery, ziplining, catching a wave on the FlowRider®, racing around on bumper cars, rock climbing and sliding down the best water attractions at sea.

 Options For Outings